awslabs/chorus/docs/src/app/page.md

 )

 # Initialize Chorus with the team
-chorus = Chorus(
+chorus = Chorus(teams=[team])
-    teams=[team],
-    stop_conditions=[NoActivityStopper()]
-)
+chorus.start()

 # Send a message to the team and run the collaboration
-chorus.get_environment().send_message(
-    source="human",
-    destination=team.get_identifier(),
+response = chorus.send_and_wait(
+    destination=team.identifier(),
-    content="What are the best parks in New York City for running?"
+    message="What are the best parks in New York City for running?"
 )

-chorus.run()
+print(response.content)
+chorus.stop()
 ```

-### Execution Environment

-Chorus provides an execution environment for teams of autonomous agents to collaborate and be optimized over time.
-Developers can debug their solutions easily with Chorus.
+### Advanced agent-to-agent collaboration mechanisms

+Chorus provides an optimized inter-agent communication and collaboration support.
+You can leverage built-in collaboration utilities such as shared storage, scratchpads, agent recruiting, voting mechanisms, or customize the collaboration logic.

 {% callout type="info" title="Key Differentiators" %}
-Chorus focuses on solving the collaboration problem with multiple agents.
-While other frameworks try to be all-encompassing solutions, Chorus specializes in enabling effective agent collaboration through three key aspects:
+Chorus simplifies the development of collaboration mechanisms with a large number of agents.
+While other frameworks try to be all-encompassing solutions, Chorus focuses on building an effective agent collaboration layer through three key aspects:
-- Distributed autonomous agents for enabling complex collaboration patterns
+- Fully distributed autonomous agents for enabling complex collaboration patterns
-- Highly customizable collaboration logic with heterogeneous agents
+- Highly customizable collaboration logic with heterogeneous agents - out-of-the-box inter-operability
-- Built-in utilities for enhanced group collaboration
+- Built-in utilities and toolboxesfor advanced collaboration patterns
 {% /callout %}

+### Heterogeneous Agent Support

+Chorus provides native support for seamless collaboration between heterogeneous agents, such as Langchain agents, LlamaIndex agents, and more.
+As an open framework, Chorus empowers agents with the flexibility to define their own triggering conditions and orchestration logic.

 ---